SoftInstigate/restheart-website/learn/setup.md

 To see the HAL user interface, now open your browser
 at: [`http://127.0.0.1:8080/browser`](http://127.0.0.1:8080/browser)

-### 5. Enable MongoDB authentication
+### Enable MongoDB authentication

 This section assumes using MongoDB 3.2 or later.
 For other versions, the security configuration is similar but different.
-Rrefer to the [MongoDB documentation](https://docs.mongodb.org/manual/tutorial/enable-authentication/) for more information.
+Refer to the [MongoDB documentation](https://docs.mongodb.org/manual/tutorial/enable-authentication/) for more information.